Zoe Akins: Career and life

 In the early 1930s, Akins became more active in film, writing several screenplays as well as continuing to sell the rights to plays such as The Greeks Had a Word for It (1930), which was adapted for the movies three times, in 1932 (as The Greeks Had a Word for Them), 1938 (as Three Blind Mice), and 1953 (How to Marry a Millionaire).
 Two highlights of this period were the films Sarah and Son (1930) and Morning Glory (1933), the latter remade as Stage Struck.
-Both films earned their respective female leads (Ruth Chatterton and Katharine Hepburn) Academy Award nominations for Best Actress (Hepburn won).
+Both films earned their respective female leads (Ruth Chatterton and Katharine Hepburn) Academy Award nominations for Best Actress, with Hepburn winning.

 Akins did not pursue a screenwriting career beyond her early successes.
 In 1932, she married Hugo Rumbold (in the last year of his life) and, after several Hollywood films, she returned to writing plays and spending time with her family.
 She was rumored to be in a long-term relationship with Jobyna Howland until Howland's death in 1936.
 According to Anita Loos, the two squabbled often, "But such gibes actually held the key to their devotion."
 She was the great-aunt of actress Laurie Metcalf.
 She lived for a short time in Morrisonville, Illinois.

 In 1935, she was awarded the Pulitzer Prize for Drama for her dramatization of Edith Wharton's The Old Maid, a melodrama set in New York City and written in five episodes stretching across time from 1839 to 1854.
 The play was adapted for a 1939 film starring Bette Davis.

-In 1936, Akins co-wrote the screenplay for Camille, adapted from Alexandre Dumas's play and novel, La dame aux camélias The film starred Greta Garbo, Robert Taylor, and Lionel Barrymore, and earned Garbo her third Oscar nomination.
+In 1936, Akins co-wrote the screenplay for Camille, adapted from Alexandre Dumas's play and novel, La dame aux camélias.
+The film starred Greta Garbo, Robert Taylor, and Lionel Barrymore, and earned Garbo her third Oscar nomination.

 Later life and legacy

 Akins died in her sleep on the eve of her 72nd birthday, in 1958, in Los Angeles.
 She is buried in San Gabriel District Cemetery.

-Akins archives is held in the collection of the Bancroft Library at the University of California, Berkeley.
+Akins's archives are held in the collection of the Bancroft Library at the University of California, Berkeley.